 We had some time left to visit the centre of Richmond and its famous wine wall before heading back to the bus and to our next stop Dunalley.

 Dunalley is a sleepy fishing village and bathroom stop for the tour.
-Dunalley Bay and Blackman Bay was connected when locals started to hand dig to create Denison Canal was opened in 1905 and built to shorten the fishing and trade routes from Hobart to the East Coast.
+Dunalley Bay and Blackman Bay were connected when locals started to hand dig to create Denison Canal which was opened in 1905 and built to shorten the fishing and trade routes from Hobart to the East Coast.
 The canal is 700m long.

-As we headed towards Port Arthur our guide Phil explained the story of the Port Arthur massacre and advised us not to bring it up in conversation to any locals we chatted to.
+As we headed towards Port Arthur our guide Phil explained the story of the Port Arthur massacre and advised us not to bring it up in conversation with any locals we chatted to.
 The pain of the episode still runs high!